Box Office

 Welcome!
 We hope you will audition for a Sunset show!

-Every season, we hold auditions for our eight Furlan Auditorium and our two After Sunset productions and EVERYONE is welcome to try out for all shows!
+Every season, we hold auditions for our Furlan Auditorium and After Sunset productions and EVERYONE is welcome to try out for our shows!

 Sunset Playhouse prides itself on being Wisconsin’s premiere community theater.